williamsdb/woodley-national-forthcoming-events/readme.md

 ![](https://www.spokenlikeageek.com/wp-content/uploads/2025/03/Screenshot-2025-03-13-at-15.07.23.png)

+Some points to note:

+* events will drop off the list once passed even if they remain on the main u3a list
+* the formatting of the description is taken directly from the national u3a page so if it looks wonky the plugin is just reflecting that
+* **if the u3a changes they way this page works the plug will stop working!** Although I will endeavour to change the plugin to match.

 <a href='https://ko-fi.com/Y8Y0POEES' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi5.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>